-In Acumatica ERP, the Authorize.Net API plug-in, which processes transactions in Authorize.Net, implements Version 2 interfaces.
+In Acumatica ERP, the Authorize.
+Net API built-in plug-in processes transactions in Authorize.Net.
 For more information on this plug-in, see Integration with Authorize.Net Through the API Plug-in.
-You can implement your own plug-in for working with processing centers other than Authorize.Net, as described in this topic.
+You can implement your own plug-in for working with processing centers other than Authorize.
+Net, as described in this topic.